Hermitian null loci: Introduction

-A crucial case of such finite-time singularities occurs when the $\ddbar$-class $[\theta_T]$ contains a pullback of a Hermitian metric via the blowdown of an exceptional divisor to a point.
-Interesting results were obtained by Tosatti--Weinkove~\cite{tosatti2013chern}, T\^o~\cite{to2018regularizing}, and Nie~\cite{nie2017weak}, in which they proved that the Chern--Ricci flow performs a {\em canonical surgical contraction}.
+A crucial case of such finite time singularities occurs when the $\ddbar$-class $[\theta_T]$ contains a pullback of a Hermitian metric via the blowdown of an exceptional divisor to a point.
+Interesting results were obtained by Tosatti and Weinkove~\cite{tosatti2013chern}, T\^o~\cite{to2018regularizing}, and Nie~\cite{nie2017weak}, in which they proved that the Chern--Ricci flow performs a {\em canonical surgical contraction}.

 This paper is structured as follows.
-In Sect.~\ref{sect: preliminary}, we introduce notation and definitions, and briefly review fundamental results extended to the non-K\"ahler context.
+In Sect.~\ref{sect: preliminary}, we introduce notation and definitions and briefly review fundamental results extended to the non-K\"ahler context.
 In Sect.~\ref{sect: null}, we establish an extension-type theorem for Hermitian currents with analytic singularities, which enables us to prove Theorem~\ref{thmA}, and we also prove Theorem~\ref{thm: N-M criterion} there.
-Sect.~\ref{sect: elliptic} is dedicated to the study of degenerate complex Monge--Amp\`ere equations, where we prove Theorems~\ref{thm-elliptic} and~\ref{thm-envelope}.
 Finally, we investigate finite time singularities of the Chern--Ricci flow and prove Theorem~\ref{thm-parabolic} in Sect.~\ref{sect: crf}.